DanteLore/dantelore/content/posts/kafkas-beer-festival.md

 <!-- /wp:quote -->
 OK, let's unpack that requirement a little: First we're going to need to load some reference data, which maps <strong>beer_id</strong> to&nbsp;<strong>name</strong>.&nbsp; Secondly, we need to have a way to manage changes to this reference data, as updates are part of real life.&nbsp; Finally, we're going to need to do a join, as the beer records arrive, to add the name to the query results.&nbsp;

-Loading the reference data is done by the&nbsp;[BeerProducer](https://github.com/DanteLore/events_to_models/blob/master/src/main/scala/com/logicalgenetics/beer/BeerProducer.scala) object.
+Loading the reference data is done by the&nbsp;<a href="https://github.com/DanteLore/events_to_models/blob/master/src/main/scala/com/logicalgenetics/beer/BeerProducer.scala">BeerProducer</a> object.
 It reads the data from the CSV file, registers a schema and sends each row over in avro format to a topic called 'beers'.&nbsp; Click through to the source code to see how that works, but it's much the same as with the SaleProducer above.
 <!-- wp:syntaxhighlighter/code {"language":"sql"} -->
 ksql> create stream raw_beer_stream with (kafka_topic='beers', value_format='avro');